Skip to main content

 South Link Connections

-As Link light rail expands farther south with three new stations in Kent Des Moines, Star Lake and Downtown Federal Way, the South Link Connections project aims to improve transportation options for communities in South King County.
-Metro is working with Sound TransitOpens in a new tab and other partners to create a new transit network based on community feedback.
+With Link light rail expanded farther south with three new stations in Kent/Des Moines, Star Lake and downtown Federal Way, the South Link Connections project aims to improve public transportation options for communities in south King County.
+Metro has worked with Sound Transit Opens in a new tab and other partners to create a new transit network based on community feedback.

 Project overview

-To get ready for these changes and to create a more accessible and efficient transit network for everyone, Metro has started a project in South King County to improve transportation for communities in Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Normandy Park, Pacific, SeaTac, Tukwila and parts of unincorporated King County.
+To improve the transit network for everyone, Metro began a project for the south King County communities of Algona, Auburn, Burien, Des Moines, Federal Way, Kent, Normandy Park, Pacific, SeaTac, Tukwila and parts of unincorporated King County.
 This project will create a new transit network that connects Metro buses with Link light rail, ST Express buses and Pierce Transit services in King County.
 Metro is working together with Sound Transit and other transit agencies and cities on this effort.
-The new transit network will be put in place around the same time the new Link light rail stations open.

 Project goals